|<||Ian Robinson - Bespoke Gems|

 Lab grown sapphire and spinel are real, they are chemically identical to natural stones.
 They are almost flawess and the highest grade – which I use, from Deja, Switzerland costs approx £1000 kg-1.
 Chemically and optically identical to natural rough there is no temptation to ‘cut for weight’ and I am happy to sacrifice 80%+ of a piece of rough in order to produce an optically superb stone.

 I don’t cut lab-grown quartzes as the price of good quality natural rough is sufficiently low to avoid compromises in cutting.
-One can still pay £100 for a good quality 20ct amethyst though.
+One can still pay well over £100 for a good quality 20ct amethyst though.

 I do have an interest in cutting 'lab-exotics', crystalline metallic oxides that do not occur in nature.
 For example I am lucky to possess 3 pieces of Lithium Tantalate - LiTaO3, an exotic optoelectronic crystal produced for the soviet defense industry in the late 1970's.
 Very rare with a high refractive index (2.2) similar to that of diamond and crazy high dispersion - three times diamond's.